Land: Formation

 Earth's atmosphere and oceans were formed by volcanic activity and outgassing that included water vapour.
 The origin of the world's oceans was condensation augmented by water and ice delivered by asteroids, protoplanets, and comets.
 In this model, atmospheric "greenhouse gases" kept the oceans from freezing while the newly formed Sun was only at 70% luminosity.
 By 3.5 bya, the Earth's magnetic field was established, which helped prevent the atmosphere from being stripped away by the solar wind.
 The atmosphere and oceans of the Earth continuously shape the land by eroding and transporting solids on the surface.

-Earth's crust formed when the molten outer layer of the planet Earth cooled to form a solid mass as the accumulated water vapour began to act in the atmosphere.
+Earth's crust formed when the molten outer layer of Planet Earth cooled to form a solid mass as the accumulated water vapour began to act in the atmosphere.
 Once land became capable of supporting life, biodiversity evolved over hundreds of millions of years, expanding continually except when punctuated by mass extinctions.

 The two models that explain land mass propose either a steady growth to the present-day forms or, more likely, a rapid growth early in Earth history followed by a long-term steady continental area.
 Continents are formed by plate tectonics, a process ultimately driven by the continuous loss of heat from the Earth's interior.
 On time scales lasting hundreds of millions of years, the supercontinents have formed and broken apart three times.
 Roughly 750 mya (million years ago), one of the earliest known supercontinents, Rodinia, began to break apart.
 The continents later recombined to form Pannotia, 600–540 mya, then finally Pangaea, which also broke apart 180 mya.

 Landmasses

 A continuous area of land surrounded by an ocean is called a landmass.
 Although it is most often written as one word to distinguish it from the usage "land mass"—the measure of land area—it may also be written as two words.
-There are four major continuous landmasses on Earth: Africa-Eurasia, the Americas, Antarctica, and Mainland Australia, which are subdivided into continents.
+There are four major continuous landmasses on Earth: Africa–Eurasia, America (landmass), Antarctica, and Australia (landmass), which are subdivided into continents.
 Up to seven geographical regions are commonly regarded as continents.
 Ordered from greatest to least land area, these continents are Asia, Africa, North America, South America, Antarctica, Europe, and Australia.

 Terrain

-Terrain refers to an area of land and its features, or landforms.
-It affects travel, mapmaking, ecosystems, and surface water flow and distribution.
+Terrain refers to an area of land and its features.
+Terrain affects travel, mapmaking, ecosystems, and surface water flow and distribution.
 Over a large area, it can influence climate and weather patterns.
 The terrain of a region largely determines its suitability for human settlement: flatter alluvial plains tend to have better farming soils than steeper, rockier uplands.